 A while ago we visited the Highland Archive Centre to do some research.
 We found the very first Ordinance Survey Map of Inverness, dated 1747, shown below.
 Here you can see Culloden House as a red house in a clear rectangular area, surrounded with areas of squared woodland.
 On the bottom right of the picture, you’ll see an area faintly outlined in red, which is Culloden Battlefield.
 The Battle was fought just a year before this map was created.
 You will also see that there’s a circular area of woodland, just beneath the ‘D’ in the wording of Culloden House.

 When today’s Ordinance Survey Map was laid directly over this one from 1747, we were astounded.

 Two things were immediately evident.
-The first was that the road leading from Culloden House up towards the Battlefield in 1747 ran right through the top of my street, just yards from my front door.
+The first was that the road leading from Culloden House up towards the Battlefield in 1747 ran right through the top of our street, just yards from our front door.
 So I had been speaking more truth than I was aware of when I said that many Jacobites are likely to have walked right through this area to reach the battlefield.